liquidctl/liquidctl/README.md

 _Warning: replacing the driver for a device where that is not necessary will likely cause it to become inaccessible from liquidctl._<br>

-_Changed in 1.9.0: the LibUSB 1.0 DLL is now provided by liquidctl or one of its dependencies; on versions before 1.9.0, it is necessary to manually copy the DLL from an official [LibUSB release] into `C:\Windows\System32\`._<br>
+_Changed in 1.9.0: a LibUSB 1.0 DLL is now provided by libusb-package, provided there are suitable wheels available at the time of installation._<br>

 [python.org]: https://www.python.org/
 [LibUSB release]: https://github.com/libusb/libusb/releases